marinamorolopez/alignment-pycones25/README.md

 ## Usage
 Run the script and select:
-1. The reference gene sequence.
+1. The reference gene sequence
-2. The patient's DNA sequence.
+2. The patient's DNA sequence

 The program compares both sequences and reports:
 - Positions of detected variants
 - Reference nucleotide